-Every lender knows that developing good rapport with realtors is vital to success in the industry.
-Capitalizing on lender-realtor relationships in an ever-changing industry landscape is key, and it might take some thinking outside the box.
+Every lender knows that developing good rapport with real estate agents is vital to success in the industry.
+Capitalizing on lender-realtor relationships in an ever-changing landscape is key, and it might take some thinking outside the box.
 That’s why we’ve put together a list of useful tips to help maximize and nurture your realtor relationships.

 The Golden Rule: It’s a Two-Way Street

-It used to be that you could take a realtor to lunch, share a flyer or two, talk about rates and that was good enough.
-Nowadays there is so much more you can offer and realtors expect more from the lenders they work with.
-Realtors want new clients just like you!
-By helping realtors source new clients, you will be able to work with any agent.
+It used to be that you could take a realtor to lunch, share a flyer or two, and talk about rates, and that was good enough.
+Nowadays there is so much more you can offer—and realtors expect more from the lenders they work with.
+By helping realtors source new clients, you’ll be able to work with any agent.

-Partnering with a realtor increases the number of possible clients and builds a strong shared network.
+Partnering with real estate agents and real estate brokers increases the number of possible clients and builds a strong shared network.
 Work together to recommend attorneys, contractors, accountants, and other useful, trusted local connections.

-You can also attend or sponsor local events together, including Chamber of Commerce meetings, business events, conferences, and charity events.
-This gets you both in front of more people as a team.
+You can also attend or sponsor local events together, including Chamber of Commerce meetings, business gatherings, conferences, and charity events.
 The strength of two professionals is always better than one.

 Develop Relationships with Listing Agents

 Capitalize on relationships with listing agents!
-Listing agents want the home they’re selling to close on time—if the buying agent has trouble with the current loan officer and rapport has been established, you may be their next call.
+When selling a home, all the listing agent wants is the real estate transaction to close on time.
+If the buying agent has trouble with the current loan officer and you’ve established a rapport, you may be their next call.

 Send Regular Updates During the Loan Process